olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Demonstration_Report.md

 ---
 ---
 #### PCB Design
 The PCB design in Figure 8 and Figure 9 follows the referance design in Figure 7.
 The design is created using AUTODESK [Eagle](https://www.autodesk.co.uk/products/eagle/free-download?plc=F360&term=1-YEAR&support=ADVANCED&quantity=1) an PCD design software.
+Figure 8 is a schematics image of the final circuit and Figure 9 show a PCB design on which all the components used can be soldered onto.
+Due to the wiring complexity the PCB utilises the top and the bottom copper trace.
+The tracks in blue is the bottom copper trace and red is the top copper trace.

 <img src="Final_Report/Images/PCB_design.png" alt="PCB schematics design." width="800" height="600">